-After you click OK on STEP 6, select your “Install Guacamole” Task then click the “Run” tab.
-You will be asked to run Install Guacamole – click Yes.
+After you click Submit on STEP 6, select your “Install Guacamole” Task then click the “Run” tab.
+You will be asked to run Install Guacamole – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
 Now open your browser and type in http://Synology-ip-address:8348 Type in the Username and Password, then click Login.
 Follow the instructions in the image below.

 Once you are logged in, the first step is to change your default username and password.
 Go to your Guacamole settings and change the credentials according to your preferences.
 Enjoy your Apache-Guacamole docker container!